AdityaKumarRaushan/EvoteKaro/README.md

 # EvoteKaro
 This repostiory contains the source code of our project Evotekaro, a dedicated platform for contesting the college internal elections.
+We have implemented the various software development principles and the best practices.
+We also do the testing of our software by testing its APIs and their working and responses.

 These are some glimple of the project